 All industries experience peak job additions in 2040 as construction growth accelerates to achieve the Climate Act's 100 percent clean electricity requirement; though construction slows after this point, 2050 figures are still above the baseline for both scenarios.
-For the LCF scenario, the 16,392 MW change in capacity installed between 2019 and 2050 (see Figure 8) leads to an addition of more than 18,000 jobs (Figure 9).
-The AT scenario shows similar changes, adding more than 23,000 jobs for 19,293 MW capacity installed (Figure 10).
+For the LCF scenario, the 14,738 MW change in capacity installed between 2019 and 2050 (see Figure 8) leads to an addition of more than 7,000 jobs (Figure 9).
+The AT scenario shows similar changes, adding more than 6,600 jobs for 17,226MW capacity installed (Figure 10).

-In the AT scenario, the manufacturing industry adds more than 8,000 jobs to the 2019 baseline by 2040 (Figure 10).
-Both the construction and induced industries will add more than 5,000 jobs to 2019 baseline figures.
-Between 2019 and 2040, professional services and other supply chain industries will add 2,858 and 1,100 jobs, respectively.
-Manufacturing holds a 35 percent share of the sub-sector in 2040, while both construction and induced industries hold more than 20 percent each in the same year.
-The LCF scenario shows the same trend with slightly lower estimations.
+In the AT scenario, the manufacturing industry adds more than 4,000 jobs to the 2019 baseline by 2040 (Figure 10).
+Both the construction and induced industries will add more than 3,000 jobs and 4,400 jobs to 2019 baseline figures, respectively.
+Between 2019 and 2040, professional services and other supply chain industries will add 1,713 and 619 jobs, respectively.
+Other supply chains hold a 31 percent share of the sub-sector in 2040, while both other supply chain and manufacturing hold 29 percent of shares in the same year.
+In the LCF scenario, manufacturing holds a 32 percent share of the sub-sector in 2040, followed by induced (29 percent), construction (22 percent), professional services (12 percent), and other supply chain that holds the smallest share at 5 percent.

-41 Processed investment streams are not featured for Offshore Wind because these models were run through JEDI and relied only on capacity installed.
+&lt;sup>41 Processed investment streams are not featured for Offshore Wind because these models were run through JEDI and relied only on capacity installed.